athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 layer.
 It is common to define CNN layers in groups of two in order to give the model a good chance of learning features from the input data.
 CNNs learn very quickly, so the dropout layer is intended to help slow down the learning process and hopefully result in a better final model.

-The pooling layer reduces the learned features to^14 their size, consolidating them to only the most essential elements.
+The pooling layer reduces the learned features to 1 4 their size, consolidating them to only the most essential elements.
 After the CNN and pooling, the learned features are flattened to one long vector and pass through a fully connected layer before the output layer used to make a prediction.
 The fully connected layer ideally provides a buffer between the learned features and the output with the intent of interpreting the learned features before making a prediction.

 For this model, we will use a standard configuration of 64 parallel feature maps and a kernel size of 3.
 The feature maps are the number of times the input is processed or interpreted, whereas the kernel size is the number of input time steps considered as the input sequence is read or processed onto the feature maps.
 The efficient Adam version of stochastic gradient descent will be used to optimize the network, and the categorical cross entropy loss function will be used given that we are learning a multiclass classification problem.
 The definition of the model is listed below.

 ```
 # define the CNN model